pSub/configs/README.md

 ## Characteristic Features

-* [Xmonad] When a window is in focus the mouse cursor is placed in the center of the window.
+* [Xmonad] When a window is in focus, the mouse cursor is placed in the center of the window.
 * [NixOps] `system.autoUpgrade` plays nicely together with NixOps (my take on NixOS/nixops#842).
 * [NixOps] Module `systemd-email-notify` that notifies via email when any service fails.
 * [Nixpkgs] Packages are installed in custom environments that are combined in an attribute `all-env`.